topoftheblock/topoftheblock/README.md

 * [(Early-Stage) Seminar Thesis in Computer Science at the Intersection of AI and Neuroscience](https://github.com/topoftheblock/ai-for-neuroscience) - Report and Presentation on Generating Computational Cognitive Models using Large Language Models

-*  [(Upcoming) Video Emotion Recognition](https://github.com/topoftheblock/Video-Emotion-Recognition) - Emotion recognition in videos has been around for some time, and various methods exist.
+*  [(Early-Stage) Video Emotion Recognition](https://github.com/topoftheblock/Video-Emotion-Recognition) - Emotion recognition in videos has been around for some time, and various methods exist.
 In addition to pure video analysis, multimodal LLMs can also deliver good results in emotion recognition.

 ## Finished Projects